 The Muses of Misery perform their terrible acts of torture and sadism in the name of their goddess here.
 They have made a special point of setting up not far from The Patch Job (CH6) and often like to ambush and kidnap wounded skulkers coming to the area for medical attention.
-See their entry in Chapter 3 for more information.
+See Chapter 3 for more information on the Muses of Misery.